nnienaber2/conduct/terminology.md

 Is often shortened to the Affordable Care Act or nicknamed Obamacare.
 The act largely retains the existing structure of Medicare, Medicaid, and the employer market, but individual markets were radically overhauled.

 ### Patient-Reported Outcome (PRO)
 This is a health outcome directly reported by the patient who experienced it.
 It stands in contrast to an outcome reported by someone else, such as a physician-reported outcome, a nurse-reported outcome, and so on.
-PRO methods, such as questionnaires, are used in clinical trials or other clinical settings, to help better understand a treatment's efficacy.
+PRO methods, such as questionnaires, are used in clinical trials or other clinical settings, to help better understand a treatment efficacy.
 The use of digitized PROs, or electronic patient-reported outcomes (ePROs), is on the rise in today's health research industry.

 ### Patient Tracking
 No formal definition.